-Corporate mentors assist New Frontier participants to develop and fulfil their full potential by providing expert knowledge and professional advice.
+Corporate mentors assist New Frontier participants to develop and fulfill their full potential by providing expert knowledge and professional advice.
 Mentors engage mentees in discussion about workplace etiquette, networking, and navigating work norms as well as help them to clarify goals and individual needs.
 For their part, mentees share what they hope to achieve through the mentorship and the areas that they feel are in need of improvement.
 Mentees also take advantage of any opportunities for job shadowing presented by the mentor and take part in mock interviews and resume discussions.

 New Frontier Volunteer/Internship Program

 Through corporate partnerships, the New Frontier Volunteer/Internships Program provides New Frontier participants with the opportunity to learn about workplace norms and allows them to gain workplace skills in an area of interest (i.e., museums, zoos, finance, technology, or schools).
 It also offers participants opportunities to enhance their “soft skills” (i.e., time management skills, communication skills, and ability to accept constructive criticism).
 Through the program, corporate partners assist New Frontier participants in developing their executive functioning skills, such as organizational skills, understanding others’ points of view, and staying on task.

 For more information about the Corporate Advisory Network or other partnership opportunities, contact Lilai Teckie, Development Coordinator, at Lilai.Teckie@birchfamilyservices.org.